-This Data Processing Agreement (“DPA”) is for the product named HexaFair offered by Alliance Studio.
+This Data Processing Agreement (“DPA”) is for the product named HexaFair.
 This agreement includes the Standard Contractual Clauses, as applicable, and reflects the parties’ agreement with respect to the terms governing the Processing of Personal Data under the HexaFair Customer Terms of Service (the “Agreement”).
 This DPA is an amendment to the Agreement and is effective upon its incorporation into the Agreement, which incorporation may be specified in the Agreement, an Order or an executed amendment to the Agreement.
 Upon its incorporation into the Agreement, the DPA will form a part of the Agreement.

 The term of this DPA shall follow the term of the Agreement.
 Terms not otherwise defined herein shall have the meaning as set forth in the Agreement.

 “Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.